liyewen521/awesome-genome-analysis/README.md

 ||||<br>
 | 2024 | PPoPP      | AGAThA: Fast and Efficient GPU Acceleration of Guided Sequence Alignment for Long Read Mapping                                                               | Seoul National University |
 | 2024 | PPoPP      | FastFold: Optimizing AlphaFold Training and Inference on GPU Clusters                                                                                        | National University of Singapore  |

+## Algorithm
+TBD...

+---
+# Contribute
+This is an active repository and your contributions are always welcome!
+Do not hesitate to create pull requests.

 <!--